Kathy’s Work

 Research Foundation (MMRF)

 Kathy founded the Multiple Myeloma Research Foundation with her identical twin sister Karen Andrews in 1998, soon after being diagnosed with multiple myeloma, and given three years to live.
 At the time, there were no new treatments in the multiple myeloma pipeline.
 Built like a biotech startup and run like a Fortune 500 business, the MMRF sought new business models to drive breakthrough science forward.
-First to build a collaborative tissue bank, first to sequence its cancer genome, and first to spearhead a clinical network that has conducted nearly 100 trials and helped launch 153 new drugs, the MMRF tripled the lifespan of patients diagnosed with multiple myeloma and transformed the way research is conducted across all cancers.
+First to build a collaborative tissue bank, first to sequence its cancer genome, and first to spearhead a clinical network that has conducted nearly 100 trials and helped launch more than 15 new drugs, the MMRF tripled the lifespan of patients diagnosed with multiple myeloma and transformed the way research is conducted across all cancers.

 Harvard Business School (HBS)